WordPress and Wix are two of the most popular website building tools out there.

 - Access to the Wix App Market.

 - Access to the Wix Help Center.

-If you have a small budget to spare, this is what things look like:
+If you have a small budget to spare, these are the plans:

 - The first option on the right – Connect Domain – only allows you to use a custom domain name instead of the free subdomain.

-Now, about that custom domain name.
-If you sign up to one of Wix’s premium plans, you get your domain name for free for the first year.
+About that custom domain name – if you sign up to one of Wix’s premium plans, you get your domain name for free for the first year.
 After that, the domain is going to cost you around $15 annually.
 That being said, you can still get your domain from elsewhere and hook it up to Wix if you want to – meaning that you can use a domain that you already own.